 Software-Defined Networking (SDN) and its counterpart, Network Functions Virtualization (NFV), have ushered in a new way of thinking about application and service delivery.
-Leading service providers and enterprises are now modeling their infrastructure, redundancy and scale-out patterns from Web-scale and DevOps companies, and applying the methods discovered in that world to SDN and NFV platforms to operate voice and data networks.
+Leading service providers and enterprises are now modeling their digital infrastructure, redundancy and scale-out patterns from Web-scale and DevOps companies, and applying the methods discovered in that world to SDN and NFV platforms to operate voice and data networks.

 In the past, constraints with network and storage capacity and performance dictated how organizations developed and deployed such applications and services.
 It was common for a development team to release the initial version of a new application, uncover constraints once the application launched in a production environment, and then re-code the application around those constraints.

 Today, rather than allow the infrastructure to determine application architectures, developers are taking an “apps-down” approach to meeting demanding time-to-market pressures.
 The agility provided by SDN and NFV allows infrastructures to spin up additional resources on demand as required by the applications.
 As a result, the constraints of the past have been largely eliminated, paving the way for a “software-centric” or “developer-driven” infrastructure where success no longer depends upon premium, on-premises hardware.

 However, achieving operational insight into these highly dynamic environments is near impossible with existing performance monitoring tools.
 That’s because they were never designed for today’s elastic, complex, digital infrastructure.

 In order to achieve operational insight, you need to take the same top down approach now employed by developers.
 It’s no longer a simple game of alerting on component failures across your digital infrastructure.
 The management platform must deliver analytics that reveal the business impact of infrastructure performance on your applications and services.
 In addition, assuring service delivery with SDN and NFV requires you to understand both your physical and virtual infrastructure, map the rapidly changing dependencies, and correlate events.